qoherent/ria-hub-docs/docs/content/Usage/multi-factor-authentication.md

 > **Warning** - By its very nature, an access token sidesteps the security benefits of MFA.
 > It must be kept secure and should only be used as a last resort.

-The Gitea API supports providing the relevant TOTP password in the `X-Gitea-OTP` header, as described in [API Usage](development/api-usage.md).
+The RIA Hub API supports providing the relevant TOTP password in the `X-RIA Hub-OTP` header, as described in [API Usage](development/api-usage.md).
 This should be used instead of an access token where possible.